MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 In this task, you will install AD Connect on the virtual machine.

-1. Within the Remote Desktop session to **adVM**, start Internet Explorer, navigate to the [Azure portal](https://portal.azure.com), and sign in by using the **syncadmin** user account you created the previous exercise.
+1. Within the Remote Desktop session to **adVM**, use Microsoft Edge to navigate to the [Azure portal](https://portal.azure.com), and sign in by using the **syncadmin** user account you created the previous exercise.
 When prompted, specify the full user name you recorded and the **Pa55w.rd1234** password.

 1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Azure Active Directory** and press the **Enter** key.